sirnewton01/anon-ssh/cmd/ssh-capsule-server/README.md

-# Anonymous SSH Server
+# SSH Capsule Server

-This is a reference server implementation for Anonymous SSH access.
+This is a reference server implementation for SSH Capsules.
 It can support a variety of protocols on top of SSH, such as git, scp, gemini and others with a consistent root path structure making it much easier for users to cross protocol boundaries with the same or similar paths.

-Connections to the server may use any username, although most clients following the Anonymous SSH access framework will have the name "anonymous" to avoid leaking any extra trackable details.
+Connections to the server may use any username, although most clients following the SSH Capsule framework will have the name "capsule" to avoid leaking any extra trackable details.
 Any public key at all is permitted to grant the user access to the service.